Chittagong: Culture

 Major cultural organizations in the city include the Theatre Institute Chittagong and the Chittagong Performing Arts Academy.
 The city has a vibrant contemporary art scene.

 Being home to the pioneering rock bands in the country like Souls and LRB, Chittagong is regarded as the "birthplace of Bangladeshi rock music".

+Chittagong has a burgeoning fashion industry that blends traditional heritage with modern trends.
+The city’s contemporary fashion show culture was pioneered by designer Shimul Khaled, who is credited with introducing the first runway shows to the region.

 There is also the Chattogram City Corporation Public Library.